seanreed1111/sql-recipes/recipes.md

 | West Virginia  | 1863-06-20 |
 | Wisconsin | 1848-05-29 |
 +----------------+------------+
 For each row in the states table, the statement SELECTs rows in which the state has a statehood value in the same year, not including that state itself.
-For rows having no such match, the LEFT JOIN forces the output to contain a row anyway, with all the s2 columns set to NULL.
+For rows HAVING no such match, the LEFT JOIN forces the output to contain a row anyway, with all the s2 columns set to NULL.
 Those rows identify the states with no other state that joined the Union in the same year.

 ---
 Producing Master-Detail Lists and Summaries